craftpulse/craft-zippy/README.md

-# Zipper plugin for Craft CMS 3.x
+# Zippy plugin for Craft CMS 3.x

 Zip on or multiple assets